nicholedobbin/cooltech-credential-management/README.md

 6. This should open the React app in your browser automatically.
 You can also navigate to http://localhost:3000/

 **Note:**
-This app uses *.env* files to protect sensitive data.
+This app uses an *.env* file to protect sensitive data.
 You'll need to set up and create your own connections and JWT in your MongoDB database and replace the ones in this project with your own.
 <hr>

 ## **How To Use**